OB3RG/nordcloud/README.md

 (0,0), (100, 100), (15,10) and (18, 18).

 # Usage
-Clone the repo to your pc then using your favorite terminal software navigate to the repo folder and type the following ```de linkStationPower.js``` to initialize the project locally
+Clone the repo to your pc then using your favorite terminal software navigate to the repo folder and type the following ```node linkStationPower.js``` to initialize the project locally